danielkummer/nixon-pi/README.md

 The application drops a .yml configuration file in the users home directory.
 Review and adjust if neccessary...

+Use foreman to start and stop the process.

+    foreman start
+    foreman start -f ./Procfile.production

+Export start and stop scripts using

+     foreman export upstart . -l .

 **NOTE** Most probably the ctrl+c combination will not suffice to stop the webrick server started by sinatra.
 In this case use ctrl+z to stop